Alcohol vs Drug Addiction: Key Differences in Treatment

 The Science Behind Both Dependencies

-Genetics and environment both play big roles in addiction.
+Genetics and environment both play big roles in substance use disorder.
 The brain’s response to alcohol and drugs is different:

-Understanding these differences is important for creating effective treatment plans for substance abuse.
+Understanding these differences is important for creating effective treatment plans for substance misuse.

-Addiction is shaped by legal and social factors.
-Knowing how society views addiction helps us understand treatment better.
+This condition is shaped by legal and social factors.
+Knowing how society views substance use disorders helps us understand treatment better.

 Cultural Acceptance of Alcohol vs. Drug Use